Should architect Philip Johnson be erased from queer history because of his links to fascism?

-As we continue our celebration of some of the queer icons from our history, let’s take a look at the life and legacy of Philip Johnson.
+Let’s take a look at the life and legacy of architect Philip Johnson.

-Born in Cleveland, Johnson studied history and philosophy at Harvard.
+Born in 1906 and raised in Cleveland, Johnson studied history and philosophy at Harvard.
 Upon completing his studies in 1927, Johnson travelled to Europe with architectural historian Henry-Russell Hitchcock.

 In 1930, Johnson joined the architecture department of the Museum of Modern Art in New York.

 From 1936 until 1941, Johnson worked as a journalist before enrolling in the Harvard Graduate School to study design and architecture.

 In 1941, Johnson enlisted in the US military.
 Johnson was stationed in the US for the duration of World War Two.

 Having completed his military service in 1946, Johnson returned to work at the Museum of Modern Art while also establishing his own architecture practice.

 Johnson’s first project was to build himself a residence in Connecticut.